nigelperks/LegacyBasic/README.md

 When LegacyBasic is run with no BASIC source file specified, immediate mode is entered.
-Most BASIC statements can be used interactively.
-Assignments to variables and arrays are persistent.
-DEF definitions last only within one command line: that is, as long as their code exists.

 Use BYE to return to the operating system.

-When code is running in interactive mode, CTRL-C should return to the BASIC prompt, rather than exiting the interpreter (tested on Windows and Ubuntu).

 Enter a program line interactively by typing a line number:

     10 PRINT "HELLO! ";:GOTO 10

 There is no EDIT command or line editing: retype a line to replace it.

+Type a line number followed immediately by ENTER to delete that line.

+Most BASIC statements can be used interactively.
+Definitions of variables, arrays and DEF functions are shared between program and interactive environment.
+So a definition made in the program is available after it is run, in the interactive environment.
+And a definition made interactively is available in the program, if a program segment is entered with GOTO.
+However, RUN clears all definitions, as does CLEAR.

+If any change is made to the source program, it is recompiled when a statement is next executed, and the state of GOSUB/RETURN and FOR loops is cleared.
+Thus a GOTO or NEXT might continue a FOR loop in progress, but not after a program edit.

+The state of GOSUB/RETURN and FOR loops is also cleared if it would refer to an immediate statement that no longer exists.

+When code is running in interactive mode, CTRL-C should return to the BASIC prompt, rather than exiting the interpreter (tested on Windows and Ubuntu).

 Immediate mode commands are: